 When I perform a D&C, it is always accompanied by hysteroscopy, in which I slide a slender scope with a camera and light attached to it through the cervix in order to see what’s going on inside the uterus.
 If a fibroid is present, I insert a small instrument through the hysteroscope to cut the fibroid into small pieces, a process known as fibroid resection or morcellation.
 The small pieces of fibroid than are easily removed.
 The patient goes home that day, fibroid-free.

-- Q How effective is uterine fibroid embolization (UFE)?
+- Q What should I think about if I have uterine fibroid embolization (UFE)?

 - Q What follow-up care is necessary after uterine fibroid treatment?